TiarnanCF/NovelRecipeGeneration/README.md

 This repository contains a project report, summary and the code used.
 Within the code folder, you will find the project code contained in the jupyter notebook, "Project.ipynb".

-Please note, all code in the WSBM folder was kindly provided by the creators of the WSBM.
+Please note, all code in the folder "WSBM_v_1.3" was kindly provided by the creators of the WSBM.